AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/manage-variants.md

    The variant is updated with the revised text.

+## Revise the call-to-action

+After generating a set of variants, you can revise the call-to-action (CTA) text and link.

+**To revise the CTA in a variant**:

+1. After generating a set of variants, click the button displaying the CTA text.
+1. To change the CTA button text, select from the available options in the _Call to actions_ list.
+1. To change the link in the CTA, click **[!UICONTROL Link]**.
+   1. Enter or paste in a new link or revise the existing link in the _Edit link_ section and click **[!UICONTROL Apply]**.
+You can also click **[!UICONTROL Remove link]** to remove the existing link before entering a new one.

+The added or revised link is applied to all CTAs in the set of variants.

 ## Crop assets

 You can manually crop and reposition image assets in individual generated variants.